zguo2323/ecoli-expression-predictor/README.md

 ## Sample Agent Run

-The following is a real interaction with Claude using the MCP server, demonstrating cross-tool reasoning — Claude automatically chains multiple tool calls to answer a single question:

 **You:** I designed a new synthetic promoter: TTGACATATAATCCGGAATTC.
 Is it likely to be strong?
 What's the best RBS to pair it with?

 **Tool calls made by Claude:**